DRI Patient-Specific Modeling

-The overall goal of the proposed COBRE is to expand and develop the research capabilities and infrastructure for University of Delaware faculty to enable a multi-scale approach, addressing the problem from a cellular level (Cythomechanics Core) to a larger system’s scale focusing on muscle & joint function (Patient-Specific Modeling Core).
-Our core has three aims:
+The overall goal of the proposed COBRE is to expand and develop the research capabilities and infrastructure for University of Delaware faculty to enable a multi-scale approach, addressing the problem from a cellular level (Cythomechanics Core) to a larger system’s scale focusing on muscle and joint function (Patient-Specific Modeling Core).

-- Share modeling approaches to OA and clinical outcomes with the local and global community through workshops and web-based resources.
+- Share modeling approaches to OA and clinical outcomes with the local and global community through workshops and Web-based resources.

+- Imaging.
 The PSM Core has facility space and personnel available to assist with the design and execution of research involving imaging.
 Aid with image scanning and processing routines, image digitization and reprocessing, as well as management duties such as equipment maintenance, service contract agreements, and data quality monitoring can be provided as a part of this component.